KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 This is not a moral claim, nor a preferential one.
 It is a structural law.

-Centropy returns to Zenon not because it is chosen, rewarded, or superior, but because it is the only motion that **does not self‑terminate**.
+Centropy saturates into Zenon not because it is chosen, rewarded, or superior, but because it is the only motion that **does not self-terminate**.
 Entropy completes itself through collapse.
 What remains afterward is not an entropic identity, but the absence of fragmentation.

-Zenon receives nothing because nothing ever departed from it.
+Zenon neither admits nor refuses; it lies beyond allowance and disallowance.
+Centropic essence saturates into it through the resonant gravity of its own orientation — and Zenon receives no trace, because nothing was ever stored in it or departed from it.

 ---